-Type: Inactivated SARS-CoV-2 vaccine with alum as adjuvant
+Type: Whole-virion, inactivated SARS-CoV-2 vaccine manufactured using a Vero Cell manufacturing platform and inactivated with alum as adjuvant

 U.S. Manufacturing Partnership—Ocugen on June 15 announced that it selected Jubilant HollisterStier of Spokane, WA, as its manufacturing partner for COVAXIN to prepare for potential commercial manufacturing of COVAXIN for the U.S. and Canada.
 The value of the partnership was not disclosed.